Why and How: Controlling the Natural Light in Nature Photography

 The Central Weighted Measurement

-To this extent, it is a surface close to the center of the image that is valued.
+The central weighted measurement is a valued surface close to the midpoint of the image.
 It is finer than the matrix measurement.
 It is to be used when the light is not evenly distributed over the entire image.
-The calculation of the measurement also considers around the predominant central surface.
-In wildlife photography, this interesting measure when a large animal is photographed while it occupies the center of the image.
-The coat, plumage or skin will be perfectly exposed.
+The calculation of the measurement also considers the predominant central surface.
+In wildlife photography, this applies to when a large animal is photographed at the center of the image.
+The coat, the plumage, or the skin will be perfectly exposed.
 It should be noted that most cases offer the possibility of modifying the size of the central surface.
 This size is given in millimeters.

-This is the most difficult measure to manage because the area analyzed is very small.
-The slightest shake can cause the scene to be over or under exposed.
+This is the most difficult measure to manage because the analyzed area is very small.
+The slightest shake of your camera when the trigger is pulled can cause the scene to be either over or under exposed.
 This measure is particularly suitable for birds with white plumage.
-It is enough to measure the light on the plumage to have details.
-The rest of the scene will be dark, but the bird will be perfectly exposed.
+It is enough to measure the light on the plumage details.
+The rest of the scene may be dark, but the bird will be perfectly exposed.

 Most cameras today perform spot metering at the point of focus.
-A few years ago, this measurement was made in the center of the image.
+A few years ago, this measurement was automatically set in the center of the image.

-A good mastery of natural light and essential to create creative and interesting photographs.
-Good management creates volumes and reliefs that will give a 3D effect to a photograph.
-But it takes time and experience to tame it and know how to use it wisely.
+A good mastery of natural light is essential for creating uniquely interesting photographs.
+Good management creates volume and relief, that will lend a 3D effect to your photograph.
+However, it takes time and experience to tame this technique of natural light and to know how to use it wisely.

-I wish you one day to know the emotion of meeting " the Light".
-After that moment, nothing will ever be the same again when you shoot.
+My wish for you is that you might one day know the profound emotion of encountering "the Light".
+After that moment, nothing will ever be the same again when you shoot a scene.